 Go to a hospital or fire station and give your baby to a person who works there.
 Please remember, it is very important that you do not leave the baby at the door or in the parking lot.

-Sunnyvale Fire Station Number 1 is located at 404 Tower Pl., Sunnyvale, TX 75182 and we are staffed with Firefighter/Paramedics 24 hours a day, 7 days a week.
+Sunnyvale Fire Station Number 1 is located at 305 E. Tripp Road, Sunnyvale, TX 75182 and we are staffed with Firefighter/Paramedics 24 hours a day, 7 days a week.
 If we are not there we are probably out on an emergency call; please wait for us and we should return shortly.
-If you want more information please call us at 972-203-0314.
+If you would like more information, please call us at (972) 203-0314.

 How Does the Safe Baby Site Work?